diy-make/memory/2025/Q4/12/17/md/2025-12-17_png_journal.md

 - **Proposed Reorganization:** `2025/Q4/12/17/png/42-thalos-processes-tenth-image-under-new-protocol.png`
 - **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

-### 43. `Screenshot from 2025-12-17 12-44-10.png` (2025-12-17)
+### 44. `Screenshot from 2025-12-17 12-50-00.png` (2025-12-17)
-- **Description:** Thalos processes the eleventh image under the "Chrono-Fractal" system.
+- **Description:** Thalos processes the twelfth image under the "Chrono-Fractal" system.
 The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
 Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the twelfth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/44-thalos-processes-twelfth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 45. `Screenshot from 2025-12-17 12-56-26.png` (2025-12-17)
+- **Description:** Thalos processes the thirteenth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the thirteenth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/45-thalos-processes-thirteenth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 46. `Screenshot from 2025-12-17 12-58-43.png` (2025-12-17)
+- **Description:** Thalos processes the fourteenth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the fourteenth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/46-thalos-processes-fourteenth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 47. `Screenshot from 2025-12-17 13-02-07.png` (2025-12-17)
+- **Description:** Thalos processes the fifteenth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the fifteenth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/47-thalos-processes-fifteenth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 48. `Screenshot from 2025-12-17 13-06-04.png` (2025-12-17)
+- **Description:** Thalos processes the sixteenth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
-- **Key Takeaway:** The agent continues to execute the full analysis loop for the eleventh image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the sixteenth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
-- **Proposed Reorganization:** `2025/Q4/12/17/png/43-thalos-processes-eleventh-image-under-new-protocol.png`
+- **Proposed Reorganization:** `2025/Q4/12/17/png/48-thalos-processes-sixteenth-image-under-new-protocol.png`
 - **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`